TECH

 Citation recall51.5%Only half of the claims are backed by sources

-Citation precision74.5%1/4 of citations do not support the associated claims
+Citation precision74.5%1/4 of citations do not support the claims

 The key finding for us is the correlation between perceived utility and citation precision, which is r = -0.96.
-The more “helpful” an answer seems, the more likely it is to contain unsupported claims.
+The more “helpful” an answer seems, the more often it contains unsupported claims.
 Systems that copy from sources (high precision) are perceived as less useful.
-This happens because users prefer “creative” synthesis, which, however, more often deviates from the truth.
+This happens because users prefer a “creative” synthesis, which, however, more often misses the mark.

-The Stanford research cited here, from May 2023, in my opinion, shows just the tip of the iceberg: about 50% of generative search engine responses have no source citations, and 25% of the provided citations do not actually support the claims made.
+The Stanford study cited here from May 2023 shows, in my opinion, a glimpse of the scale of the problem: about 50% of generative search engine responses have no source citations, and 25% of the provided citations do not actually support the presented claims.
 This is changing, but let’s be honest, how many people click on the context and the next result?
-The researchers discovered an inverse correlation: “the most fluent and convincing answers are the least likely to be supported by sources, while the most clumsy answers are better documented.”
-Does this stem from semantics and the fact that smooth words and corporate jargon are precisely the AI-style, while clumsy and thus unconventional statements are better processed as entities by AI?
+The researchers discovered an inverse correlation: “the most fluent and convincing answers are the least likely to be supported by sources, while the clumsiest answers are better documented.”
+Does this stem from semantics and the fact that smooth words and corporate jargon are precisely the “AI style,” while clumsy and thus non-standard statements are better processed as entities by AI?

-Something that many people don’t understand is the technique of inverting intuition or, in other words, testing paranoid interpretations and falsifying them.
+Something many people don’t understand is the application of the reverse intuition technique, or testing paranoid interpretations and falsifying them.
 In the normal world, the more convincingly something sounds, the more we trust it.
 In the world of AI slop, we should use the exact opposite heuristic.
-However, with an emphasis on falsification, i.e., verification.
+But with an emphasis on falsification, i.e., verification.

 The Expert’s Paradox: To Know AI is Lying, You Already Have to Know Something

-For a layperson, “EFF Everbridge as a critical event management system” sounds like a description of an established, existing concept.
+To a layperson, “EFF Everbridge as a crisis notification system” sounds like a description of an established, existing concept.
 Not the fantasy of a statistical system.
 The confabulation is dressed in the language of facts.
-I think that people like the journalist Karolina Opolska, who allegedly wrote a book by copying from AI (I’m basing this on press reports and expert publications), are not just taking the easy way out, but probably simply lack the competence.
+I think that people who uncritically accept AI-generated content, like the journalist Karolina Opolska who allegedly wrote a book by copying from AI (I’m basing this on press reports and expert publications), are not so much taking the easy way out as they probably simply lack the competence.

 The Shift of Authority: From Sources to the System

 If we go further, we arrive at something I observe with growing concern.
-Authority is shifting from people and sources that can justify something to a system that reproduces statistical patterns without the ability to verify them.
-That’s why I’ve been saying for two years now that the time for storytellers and people with narrow specializations is over.
-The time has come for people with a surplus of knowledge and competence.
+Authority is shifting from people and sources that can justify something to a system that reproduces statistical patterns without the ability to verify.
+That’s why I’ve been saying for two years now that the time of storytellers and people with narrow specializations is over.
+The time has come for people with an abundance of knowledge and competence.

-A pluralism of sources passes through a single filter.
-This is a concentration of knowledge in the hands of “philosopher kings,” about whom I wrote earlier in reference to Plato.
-These new philosopher kings do not so much possess knowledge as control semantics and meanings.
+Pluralism of sources passes through a single filter.
+This is the concentration of knowledge in the hands of the “philosopher kings” I wrote about earlier in reference to Plato.
+These new philosopher kings do not so much possess knowledge as they control semantics and meaning.
 They tell new myths.
-They decide what is “truth,” not through argumentation, but through the architecture of the system.
-It is worth adding that Plato also introduced the concept of the noble lie, meaning that those who control semantics-myths have the right to bend facts to manage the rabble.
+They decide what is “true,” not through argumentation, but through the architecture of the system.
+It is worth adding that Plato also introduced the concept of the noble lie, which is precisely that those who control semantics-myths have the right to bend the facts to manage the rabble.

 Google’s Authority is Greater Than a University’s

-And here, if we are considering epistemology, i.e., cognitive possibilities and cognitive biases, it is worth referring to the study “Epistemic Injustice in Generative AI,” where the concept of “amplified testimonial injustice” appears.
-This means we are currently at a stage of internet development where AI amplifies and replicates false narratives on a massive scale.
-According to the authors, the system rarely creates new lies — it more often reinforces existing errors and biases from the training data.
+And here, if we are thinking about epistemology, i.e., cognitive possibilities and cognitive biases, it is worth referring to the study “Epistemic Injustice in Generative AI,” where the concept of “amplified testimonial injustice” appears.
+That is, we are currently at a stage of internet development where AI amplifies and replicates false narratives on a massive scale.
+According to the authors, the system rarely creates new lies—it more often reinforces existing errors and biases from the training data.
 And it does so with the authority of an algorithm, which for many users is greater than the authority of a human expert.
-Many experts have written extensively about the potential dangers associated with this, which I address in other places, including in the text about the manipulation of recommendation systems.
+Many experts have written a great deal about the potential dangers that follow, and I deal with this in other places, including in the text on the manipulation of recommendation systems.
 However, it is worth noting that the authors of the aforementioned text call what we are describing “hermeneutical access injustice”—unequal access to information and knowledge mediated by AI.
 When one system becomes the gateway to knowledge, control over that system becomes control over what people can know.

-Perfectly said, and in many minds, the name Foucault, who said that power is knowledge, probably now appears.
-Well, the semblance of knowledge, and especially controlling the narrative and semantics, is an open field for control.
+Perfectly said, and in many minds, the name Foucault, who said that power is knowledge, will now probably appear.
+Well, the appearance of knowledge, and especially controlling the narrative and semantics, is an open field for control.
 This is a meta-level, but at the most elementary level of the screen and keyboard, we have exclusion caused by the competence of the questioner (who is also the recipient of the message).
-In my opinion, we are dealing here with an asymmetry of knowledge or informational asymmetry, which I have written about many times, pointing out how access to knowledge and information can exclude people from processes, for example, at the local level.
+In my opinion, we are dealing here with an asymmetry of knowledge or information asymmetry, which I have written about many times, pointing out how access to knowledge and information can exclude people from processes, for example, at the local level.

-What to Do About Informational Asymmetry in the Age of AI Slop?
+What to do about information asymmetry in the age of AI slop?

-First, be aware of the expert’s paradox.
-When you are looking for information about something you don’t know, AI, if you don’t have the skills for OSINT-level research, is the worst possible source.
+First, realize the expert’s paradox.
+When you are looking for information about something you don’t know, AI is the worst possible source if you don’t have OSINT-level research skills.
 Generative answers are most dangerous precisely where you need them most.
-In my opinion, for the last 10 years, schools should have had lessons on what a SERP is and what the dangers of SERPs are.
+In my opinion, for 10 years now, schools should have been teaching what a SERP is and what its dangers are.
 Is the information contained in a SERP reliable?
-Such training is reportedly being implemented in Estonia.
+Such training is reportedly being carried out in Estonia.

 Second, go back to the sources.
-I often do source research to broaden my context and learn with the help of AI (Gemini Deep Research, Claude Research, Perplexity), but I verify every result step-by-step.
+I often do source research to expand context and learn with the help of AI (Gemini Deep Research, Claude Research, Perplexity), but I verify every result step-by-step.
 Then I read the sources, listen to podcasts, and delve deeper into the topic.
 AI is an assistant for collecting materials, not an oracle.
-If you don’t want to make mistakes like Karolina Opolska, you must always, and I mean always, when using materials provided by AI, go to the original sources and check the citations (in Opolska’s book on conspiracy theories, the citations were fabricated).
-If you don’t apply this methodology, you’ll end up in a mode of zombie prompting with an illusion of competence.
+If you don’t want to make mistakes like Karolina Opolska, you must always, always, when using materials provided by AI, go to the original sources and check the citations (in Opolska’s book on conspiracy theories, the citations were fabricated).
+If you don’t use this methodology, you’ll end up in zombie prompting mode with an illusion of competence.

-Fifth, remember the confirmation bias from the first part.
+Fourth, remember the confirmation effect from the first part.
 AI slop is particularly dangerous when it confirms what you already believe.
 The system is trained to give answers that sound convincing and will be liked, not to tell the truth.
-The goal of modern algorithms is not TRUTH, i.e., quickly arriving at an answer, but ATTENTION and your time spent on a given service.
+The goal of modern algorithms is not TRUTH, i.e., quickly getting to the answer, but ATTENTION and your time spent on a given service.
 Facebook is probably the best example of this.

 In the previous article, I wrote about activists who created conspiracy theories based on Google search results.
 That error stemmed from the human tendency to scan and simplify.
 Today’s problem is deeper: the system itself generates material for conspiracy theories, and it does so with the authority of an algorithm.

-The Stanford researchers end their report with cautious optimism: “if the research community can rally around the shared goal of making generative search engines more verifiable, I think things will get better.”
+The Stanford researchers end their report with cautious optimism: “if the research community unites around the common goal of making generative search engines more reliable, I think things will get better.”
 I would like to share this optimism.
-But observing the direction of the fight between OpenAI, Google, Anthropic, and the introduction of commercially underdeveloped tools… that is, concentration, closed models, the race for engagement instead of truth—I have quite serious doubts.
-Mindfulness in an age of rapid content consumption is also not an easy skill.
+But observing the direction of the fight between OpenAI, Google, Anthropic, and the introduction of commercially unrefined tools… that is, concentration, closed models, the race for engagement instead of truth - I have quite serious doubts.
+Mindfulness in the age of rapid content consumption is not an easy skill either.

-Let’s remember that the philosopher kings who dreamed of setting the semantics, and thus the concept of the noble lie, have to eat; companies must have income.
-And we must have the knowledge to distinguish myth from fact.
+Let’s remember that the philosopher kings who dreamed of setting the semantics, and thus the concept of the noble lie, have to eat; companies have to have an income.
+And we have to have the knowledge to distinguish myth from fact.
 The thing is, no one will provide us with this knowledge through the magic of prompting… you still have to acquire it yourself before you ask the machine.
-Or maybe we should ask directly whether we still want mindfulness and criticality, or perhaps a world of appearances is more attractive to us?
+Or maybe we should ask directly whether we still want mindfulness and criticality, or whether the world of appearances is more attractive to us?

-To be fair: I collected materials for the upcoming article on Everbridge and their systems with the help of research-AI, which I then verified.
-I did the SERP test with “EFF everbridge” out of curiosity, to see how the AI mode would behave.
+To be fair: I collected the materials for the upcoming article about Everbridge and their systems with the help of research AI, which I then verified.
+I did the SERP test with “EFF everbridge” out of curiosity to see how the AI mode behaves.

 Noteworthy Sources